code-gritt/Documentation-project/docs/apparel-generation.md

 ![prompt](../static/img/prompt.PNG)

-And viola!
+And voila!
 The design is generated as per your input prompt.